cgrinker/dggpredictions/design/moderation-design.md

 - Server endpoints enforcing moderator checks and writing audit logs.
 - Persistence keys for `ModeratorAction` implemented.
 - Tests verifying audit trail integrity and moderator flows.

+## Implementation Progress (Nov 11, 2025)
+- ✅ Moderator lifecycle console covers publish, close, resolve, and void flows with UI wiring to the refreshed API layer.
+- ✅ Archive maintenance endpoint is live server-side with schema validation and controller tests, paving the way for console tooling.
+- 🔄 Next up: expose archival controls and dry-run reporting in the moderator console and broaden audit log surfacing for maintenance actions.